dad-baloch/Face_Mask_Detection_By_usign_CNN/README.md

 print(label, float(pred))
 ```

-## Training Notes
+## Publishing Notes
-- Dataset expects two class folders: `with_mask` and `without_mask`.
-- Ensure images are reasonably balanced between classes.
-- Adjust image size and augmentation parameters inside the notebook to fit your hardware.

-## Tips
+- This README and requirements are cleaned of personal details; add a license file before publishing.
-- If you add new large assets (images, models), update `.gitignore` accordingly.
+- If you introduce large assets (new datasets or bigger models), add them to `.gitignore` or store them via releases/storage and document the download step.
-- For faster experiments, start with a small subset of images to verify the pipeline.
-- Consider exporting to TensorFlow Lite or ONNX for deployment once satisfied with accuracy.
+- Consider exporting to TensorFlow Lite or ONNX for deployment once the model meets your accuracy requirements.